mani-sarthak/COL334_Computer_Networks/assignment3/Readme.md

 the same order in which you sent.
 Further, you should not expect to receive a reply to each request because the server may have decided to drop the request!
 Or the network may have dropped your request or reply packet.

+How to run the server ??
+`java UDPServer 9801 testcase.txt.1 100 constantrate notournament verbose`